RasPlex/RasPlex.github.io/docs/faq.md

 ## Where Can I get help?

 There are many places!

-+ Our <a href="http://chat.srvthe.net/"> live developer chat</a> is pretty lively, with members from around the world
+For example:

 + The <a href="https://forums.plex.tv/categories/rasplex/"> RasPlex forums</a> are great if you don't mind waiting

 ## How do I setup Wifi